renovate-tests/Templates.WebService/readme.md

 ## Infrastructure pseudo-slice

 There is one slice that actually seems not to handle actual business concerns: The `Infrastructure` slice.
-In times of micro services reigning the software world, infrastructure becomes more and more important, this is why we handle this also as a seperate part of our domain.
+In times of micro services reigning the software world, infrastructure becomes more and more important, this is why we handle this also as a separate part of our domain.

 What the slice actually does is handling mostly boilerplate for setting up our non-functional concerns like WebAPI, logging, monitoring, etc..
 If there are no special requirements, there is no need to touch the classes inside.